Changes to enclosure permits

 If you have recently received correspondence regarding changes to your annual rent from 1 July 2024, you can find further information in the Enclosure Permits – minimum rent changes (PDF, 992 KB).

-You can also find further information on our Financial Assistance page.
+You can also find further information at Financial Assistance.

 What is an enclosure permit?